PROGRESS TO DATE

 What did we learn?

 Once thought to be a subspecies of greater prairie chicken, the Heath Hen’s genome reveals that it is distinct from its relatives, meaning that gene-editing is the only way to revive its unique traits.
-This result gave a green light for Phase 2 of Heath Hen de-extinction to begin.
+This result gave the green light for Phase 2 of Heath Hen de-extinction to begin.

 Dr. Jeff Johnson analyzed the genomes of the entire grouse family tree using whole genome data, but definitive and reproducible results have remained elusive.
 While the initial finding that the Heath Hen is a unique species remains unchanged, interbreeding between the other living species obscures the genus’ relationships, making the eco-evolutionary insights necessary for de-extinction difficult to discover.
 More specimens are currently being sequenced to help overcome the mixed genomic signals.
 In the meantime, Dr. Giri Athrey of Texas A&M University is using this unique data set to study the evolution of gene families among birds, particularly immune genes, which have shown to be key to conservation success for the critically endangered Attwater’s prairie chicken.

 The field of genomics is ever improving and elevating standards of genome assembly.
 The ultimate goal is to assemble genomes to their original chromosomal configuration.
 Dr. Erez Aiden and Dr. Olga Dudchenko of the Center for Genome Architecture worked with Revive & Restore to improve the Dovetail Genomics’ reference assembly to a chromosomal level, an assembly currently available at the Aiden lab’s DNA Zoo project.
 This chromosomal level reference genome will enable a new level of analysis of the association of genes on different chromosomes, recombination landscapes, and the distribution of diversity across the genome.
 This tertiary information may reveal key insights into how Heath Hens were able to thrive in fragmented populations that a simple reading of the DNA sequence could not reveal, and could therefore provide essential information for revival.